davidmoten/big-sorter/README.md

 * Serialization helpers for lines of strings, Java IO Serialization, DataInputStream based, and fixed length records
 * Serialization customizable

+## Algorithm
+A large file or `InputStream` of records is sorted by:
+* splitting the whole file into smaller segments according to `maxItemsPerFile`
+* each segment is sorted in memory and then written to a file
+* the segment files are then merged in groups according to `maxFilesPerMerge`
+* the merged files are repeatedly merged in groups until only one file remains (with all of the sorted entries)

 ## Getting started
+TODO

 ## Example using Java IO Serialization